benhar-dev/tcpkg-cheatsheet/README.md

 ## with admin rights.

 ## Add the source replacing YOUR_EMAIL_ADDRESS with your actual myBeckhoff email address.
 After pressing enter you will be prompted to enter your password
-tcpkg source add -n "Beckhoff Stable Feed" -s "https://public.tcpkg.beckhoff-cloud.com/api/v1/feeds/stable/" --priority=1 -u "YOUR_EMAIL_ADDRESS"
+tcpkg source add -n Stable -s "https://public.tcpkg.beckhoff-cloud.com/api/v1/feeds/stable/" --priority=1 -u "YOUR_EMAIL_ADDRESS"

 ## Install the migrate tool
 tcpkg install TwinCAT.XAE.MigrateCli